SAT-oO/SAT-oO/README.md

 - ⚡️ I’m currently working on migrating a containerized workflow to cloud-hosted GPUs and controller firmware for sounding rockets.
 - 📈 I’m currently familiarizing myself with Stable Diffusion models and fine-tuning techniques for image/video generation.
 - 💡 I’m working on solidifying my understanding for full-cycle product development.
-- 🎉 I have found a Summer 2026 Coop, but I am looking for a Winter 2027 Coop!
+- 🎉 I am looking for a Winter 2027 Coop!
 - 💬 Reach me at z869liu@uwaterloo.ca!